ImRyanFromIT/imryanfrom.it/content/posts/Build-A-Blog/index.md

 Write-Host "Features have been installed"
 {{< /highlight >}}

 2. App Pool Configuration
     * IIS has a feature called an application pool.
 Each application pool houses applications or sites on IIS.
-They provide lots of features, but we’ll be using it primarily to provide the authentication necessary to access the website files on my file server, and to manage security.
+They provide lots of features, but we’ll be using it primarily to provide the authentication necessary to access the website files on the file server, and to manage security.
     * Because I’m not working with multiple application pools in my environment, I’m just using the default pool to keep it simple.
 The script below prompts for credentials, and then configures the app pool to use those credentials instead of pass-through authentication.
-We’ll be using the service account that was setup earlier.
+The credentials to use are service account that was setup earlier.
     * Variables to change are **$app_pool_name**

 {{< highlight PowerShell >}}